Bijoy Garg: 2024

-On February 6, 2024, it was announced that Garg would contest a dual LMP2 program with United Autosports where he would compete full time in the 2024 European Le Mans Series alongside his IMSA Michelin Endurance Cup races.
+On February 6, 2024, it was announced that Garg would contest a dual LMP2 program with United Autosports where he would compete full time in the 2024 European Le Mans Series alongside his IMSA Michelin Endurance Cup races, with Paul di Resta and Fabio Scherer as partners in the car numbered 23.
+Garg, di Resta and Scherer finished 11th overall, with three sixth places being the best results.

+2026

+In the 2026 season, Garg returned to the series, this time as a full-season driver for Inter Europol Competition.

 IMSA SportsCar Championship

 2023

 In 2023, Garg would join Jr III Motorsports to compete in select starts across the 2023 IMSA SportsCar Championship driving the No. 29 Ligier JS P320 in LMP3 alongside Colin Noble and Guilherme Oliveira.
 At Petit Le Mans, Garg would join Garett Grist and Dakota Dickerson to drive the No. 30 car for Jr III Motorsports.
 The trio would go onto get a class win in LMP3.
-This would mark Garg's first win the championship.
+This would mark Garg's first win the championship; he finished tenth in the overall classification.

 2024

 Following his success in the IMSA VP Racing SportsCar Challenge, Garg was signed by United Autosports for the 2024 IMSA SportsCar Championship.
 He would pilot the No. 22 Oreca 07 with co-drivers Dan Goldburg and Paul di Resta in the Michelin Endurance Cup rounds.
-Garg would have a best result of 3rd in the 12 Hours of Sebring.
+Garg would have a best result of third in the 12 Hours of Sebring, which was the team's single podium result in the seven races they contested.
+The car finished seventh in the overall standings, while Garg placed 19th in the driver's standings.